Learn what issuers look for and how to strengthen your application before you apply

 Once you decide you want a new credit card, these steps can improve your approval odds.

 Credit scores are based on credit reports from the three consumer reporting agencies; Experian, Equifax, and Transunion.
-Check each of your reports to ensure everything is correct and in the best possible shape.
+Check each of your reports to ensure everything is correct.
+This is your chance to correct past credit card mistakes to avoid that may be weighing down your score, such as errors in your payment history or incorrectly reported high balances.

 As you review your reports, take note of the following: